Empowering students to create a safer clinical environment utilizing Evidence Based Practice

 Lastly, the students will individually prepare and write an APA formatted evidence based practice paper emphasizing best practices within their topic.
 This paper must include a minimum of 3 nursing articles written within the past 5 years as well as integration of a least one QSEN competency within the evidence based paper.

-- Pain Assessment, Management (ex. acute, post-operative pain vs. versus chronic Pain) and
+- Pain Assessment, Management (ex. acute, post-operative pain vs. versus chronic Pain) and patient centered care

 - Falls prevention in the hospital and patient centered care